dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/documents/dependency-properties-overview.md

 :::code language="xaml" source="./snippets/dependency-properties-overview/csharp/MainWindow.xaml" id="BasicPropertySyntax":::

 XAML supports several syntax forms for setting properties.
 Which syntax to use for a particular property depends on the value type that a property uses, and other factors, such as the presence of a type converter.
-For more information on XAML syntax for setting properties, see [XAML in WPF](/dotnet/desktop/wpf/advanced/xaml-in-wpf?view=netframeworkdesktop-4.8&preserve-view=true) and [XAML syntax In detail](/dotnet/desktop/wpf/advanced/xaml-syntax-in-detail?view=netframeworkdesktop-4.8&preserve-view=true).
+For more information on XAML syntax for setting properties, see [XAML in WPF](/dotnet/desktop/wpf/xaml/?view=netdesktop-5.0&preserve-view=true) and [XAML syntax In detail](/dotnet/desktop/wpf/advanced/xaml-syntax-in-detail?view=netframeworkdesktop-4.8&preserve-view=true).

 The following XAML example shows another button background that uses property element syntax instead of attribute syntax.
-Rather than setting a simple solid color, the XAML sets the button background to an image.
+Rather than setting a simple solid color, the XAML sets the button `Background` property to an image.
 An element represents that image, and an attribute of the nested element specifies the source of the image.

 :::code language="xaml" source="./snippets/dependency-properties-overview/csharp/MainWindow.xaml" id="PropertyElementSyntax":::